 The ability to take a cheap cross country road trip seems nearly impossible, especially with the price of gas these days.
 Budget travel is always a challenge, and taking a drive across the country can’t be realistic, can it?
 The cost of gas, food, lodging, souvenirs, maintenance, and other unexpected expenses can destroy even the heaviest wallet…

 I’m going to own up to the slight deception in the title of this blog.
 No, I did not complete a cross country road trip for a grand total of less than $100 – that truly is impossible.
 Even with a hybrid vehicle in the car, the cost of gas would push the price over $100 pretty quickly.

 So what did I mean by leading you on?

-We spent exactly $86 for nine nights of lodging.
+We spent exactly $86 total for nine nights of lodging.

 The cost of gas, supplies, and souvenirs was about $300-400 each.
 We cooked almost all of our breakfasts and dinners.
-So other than what we spent on lunches, our food didn’t cost any more than what we would’ve spent at home.
+So other than what we spent eating lunches in local restaurants, our food didn’t cost any more than what we would’ve spent at home.
 Our flights out west to start the trip were about $200 each.
 The car was already waiting in Reno for our arrival.
 And this does not include the expense of other supplies that we already owned that made the journey possible.
 So, that still begs the question…

 How to take a cheap Cross Country Road Trip